dotnet/docs/docs/core/tools/dotnet.md

 - **`--list-runtimes`**

   Prints out a list of the installed .NET Core runtimes.
+An x86 version of the SDK lists only x86 runtimes, and an x64 version of the SDK lists only x64 runtimes.

 - **`--list-sdks`**